Shopify/shopify_python_api/README.md

     product.save()
     ```

-### Saved Session

-1. Follow steps 1-4 from the "Getting Started" section to obtain a session,
-    then save the session's token along with the shop_url.
+    Alternatively, you can use temp to initialize a Session and execute a command which also handles temporarily setting ActiveResource::Base.site:

      ```python
-    shop_url = session.url
-    saved_token = session.token
+     products = shopify.Session.temp("SHOP_NAME.myshopify.com", token, "shopify.Product.find()")
      ```

-2. Create and activate a new session using the saved shop_url and token.
+8. Finally, you can also clear the session (for example if you want to work with another shop):

      ```python
-    session = shopify.Session(shop_url)
-    session.token = saved_token
-    shopify.ShopifyResource.activate_session(session)
+     shopify.ShopifyResource.clear_session
      ```

 ### Console

 This package also includes the `shopify_api.py` script to make it easy to
 open up an interactive console to use the API with a shop.

-1. Go to https\://*yourshopname*.myshopify.com/admin/api to generate a private
-    application and obtain your API key and password to use with your shop.
+1. Obtain a private API key and password to use with your shop
+    (step 2 in "Getting Started")

 2. Use the `shopify_api.py` script to save the credentials for the
     shop to quickly login.
 The script uses [PyYAML](http://pyyaml.org/) to save